Plumbing for Home Additions: Costs, Requirements & Planning Guide

 Understanding the cost of plumbing for home additions starts with knowing that pricing is driven by the number of fixtures you're adding, the materials chosen, and how far the new plumbing runs from your existing supply and drain lines.

-As a general rule, rough-in plumbing runs $4–$8 per square foot for new construction-style additions, but the per-fixture breakdown gives you a clearer picture when budgeting room by room.
+As a general rule, rough-in plumbing runs $4 to $10 per square foot for new construction-style additions in 2026, with most builds landing around $4.50 per square foot at the midpoint.
+The per-fixture breakdown gives you a clearer picture when budgeting room by room.

 Bathroom Addition Plumbing Costs

 A new bathroom is the most plumbing-intensive addition you can make.
-Here's what to expect per fixture in 2026:
+Based on 2026 pricing data, here's what to expect per fixture:

 Fixture Estimated Cost (Labor + Materials)